 Mayor Rendell was a good friend of David’s, and they would often walk at the front of the Promenade together.
 “Every year, I would turn to him and say, ‘Ed, what’s wrong with this picture?
 Two nice Jewish boys leading the Easter parade.'”

 But Easter in the sense of the parade and celebration has never really been about religion, David believes.
 “It’s an American holiday, just like Christmas — and really it’s all about fun.
 Dressing up is fun!
 It makes you feel good about yourself.
 And anyone can do it.”

-In the ‘00s, South Street went through a slight decline and the parade organizers started dropping the ball.
+In the ’00s, South Street went through a slight decline.
 David continued on as mascot and parade leader, but it was always all volunteer — he wasn’t in charge of production.
 He remembers arriving at the fashion contest stage one year in a costume with 15-inch heels, and finding the stage hadn’t even been built.
 (He fell off the makeshift dias they quickly threw together.)

-Price is a skilled event manager.
-She’s responsible for pulling off the annual Philly Pride Parade, which draws close to 50,000 people, as well as Philly’s nationally-recognized OutFest block party.
+Price was already responsible for pulling off the annual Philly Pride Parade, which draws close to 50,000 people, as well as Philly’s nationally-recognized OutFest block party.
 The Easter Promenade is about a tenth the size of those happenings, but Price is fiercely proud of her involvement.